 Tours with the Executive Director

 A walking tour of the historic Prairie Avenue neighborhood is available on selected Sunday afternoons during the summer (see Events page) or by appointment for groups of 10 or more people.
-The tour includes stops in front of the exterior of the surviving mansions, historic photographs of the lost houses, and an optional interior tour of historic Second Presbyterian Church, featuring nine Tiffany windows.
+The tour includes the Simmerling Gallery, stops in front of the exterior of the surviving mansions, historic photographs of the lost houses, and an optional interior tour of historic Second Presbyterian Church, featuring nine Tiffany windows.
 The tour lasts two hours (with the church) and is led by the executive director.

 Glessner House Museum is located on the southwest corner of Prairie Avenue and 18th Street.
 Prairie is 2 blocks east of Michigan Avenue.
 18th Street is 2 miles south of downtown Chicago.
 The Visitor's Center is located inside the front entrance of the house facing Prairie Avenue.